unibas-gravis/scalismo-tutorial/docs/mdocs/tutorials/tutorial15.md

   println(s"posterior variance computed by analytic posterior (shape only) for point with id $id = ${cov(0,0)}, ${cov(1,1)}, ${cov(2,2)}")
 }
 ```

+### Beyond landmark fitting

+We have shown above how Scalismo can be used to perform Bayesian model fitting on the example of fitting 3D landmarks.
+This example
+can easily be extended to other fitting tasks, such as fitting the model to points with unkown correspondences, fitting shapes in surfaces
+of fitting a model to an image using an Active Shape Model as a likelihood function.
+In principle, all that is required is to
+ change the likelihood function and rerun the fit.
+ In practice, however, as a change in the likelihood function can dramatically change the posterior density, it is often required
+ to tune the proposals, such that good convergence can be achieved.
+Indeed, finding good proposal distributions is the key to
+ applying this method successfully.
+The more prior knowledge about the target distribution we can incorporate into the proposals,
+ the faster will the chain converge to the equilibrium distribution.

 ```scala mdoc:invisible
 ui.close()